guptavishakha14/Carpooling-Web-App/README.md

 The carpooling software is designed and developed in Django framework using GoogleMaps API.

-Car-Pooling Web App is aimed toward a person who is a frequent traveller and is looking for cheap and comfortable mode of transport.
+Carpooling Web App is aimed toward a person who is a frequent traveller and is looking for cheap and comfortable mode of transport.
 It will prove beneficial for office commuters who are headed on a common route and are willing to share the travel cost.
 Anyone can opt to provide a drive, thus reducing his/her expense.